-The Catholic Church communities of Saint Aloysius and Our Lady of Lourdes combined are made up of 153 families located in the two country towns of Buckley and Wilkeson in Western Washington State.
+The Catholic Church communities of Saint Aloysius and Our Lady of Lourdes have been combined and are made up of 153 families located in the country town of Buckley in Western Washington State.

 But, as you know, big things come in small packages.
 Sometimes, having less yields more.

-Together with our pastor, Father John Ludvik, we offer all the same services as any of the larger congregations in the Seattle Archdiocese.
+Together with our Priest Administrator, Fr.
+Anthony Davis of Sacred Heart Parish in Enumclaw and our Parochial Vicar, Fr.
+Clarence Jones, we offer all the same services as any of the larger congregations in the Seattle Archdiocese.

 Being a small congregation, we dedicate our Christian lives, taking every opportunity, to evangelize our faith by being living examples of authentic, genuine, and sincere leaders in our daily lives, and our involvement in the local community.